Concordium/concordium-rosetta/README.md

 ### Failure handling

-Rosetta doesn't check most things that would make a transaction invalid;
+Rosetta doesn't check most causes of transactions being invalid;
 i.e. things like nonexistent accounts, bad signatures, and insufficient funds.
 As long as the transaction is "well-formed", Rosetta will accept the transaction and return its hash without complaints.

-The exception to this is if the sender account doesn't exist.
+An exception to this is if the sender account doesn't exist.
 Then the nonce lookup will fail and result in an error.

 Depending on the situation, a submitted invalid transaction may or may not ever get included in a block.